 Her many recordings (over 80 CDs and DVDs) have received several international awards.
-Néère, her record devoted to French melodies, has won a Gramophone Award in 2016.
+Néère, her recording devoted to French melodies, has won a Gramophone Award in 2016.
 Visions received an International Classic Music Awards as well as an International Opera Awards in 2018.

 Véronique Gens has been promoted to the rank of Chevalier in the French order of Légion d’Honneur as well as Commandeur des Arts et des Lettres.

 This biography should not be edited without permission from Intermezzo.